kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 ```shell script
 $ helm template --release-name kubevela -n vela-system -s templates/kubevela-controller.yaml charts/vela-core/ | kubectl apply -f -
 ```

+> TIPS: If you want to disable webhook, change 'useWebhook' to be 'false' in  `charts/vela-core/values.yaml`

 Then you have successfully migrate from oam-kubernetes-runtime to KubeVela.